 Required knowledge, skills, and abilities: A. Knowledge: Considerable knowledge of the standard methods, practices, tools, and materials used in a variety of building maintenance functions; working knowledge of the hazards and safety precautions common to building maintenance; knowledge of the methods used in handling livestock.
 B. Skills: Skill in the use of specialized and common tools and materials of several trades.
 C. Abilities: Ability, if assigned, to lead and organize the work of others; ability to read, interpret, and work from sketches, diagrams and blueprints; ability to make cost estimates of time and materials; ability to communicate effectively verbally and in writing; ability to perform moderately strenuous manual labor for extended periods of time; ability to establish and maintain effective working relationships with employees, other departments, and the general public.
 3. Must pass State exam to obtain licensure

-SPECIAL QUALIFICATIONS Must possess or be able to possess a valid Utah Driver’s license and have a good driving record.
+Must possess or be able to possess a valid Utah Driver’s license and have a good driving record.
 Must be on call 24 hours a day; must have a telephone.
 Must be adaptable to changing work hours as shift hours may be varied.
-Working days may include weekends, and holidays; and working hours could include early mornings and late nights.
-Service workers are required to be on rotating holiday and weekend checks.
+Working days would include weekends, and holidays; and working hours could include early mornings and late nights.
+Service workers are required to be on holiday and weekend checks.